MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/color.md

 Color provides an intuitive way of communicating information to users in your app: it can be used to indicate interactivity, give feedback to user actions, and give your interface a sense of visual continuity.

-In UWP apps, colors are primarily determined by accent color and theme.
-In this article, we'll discuss how you can use color in your app, and how to use accent color and theme resources to make your UWP app usable in any theme context.
+In Windows apps, colors are primarily determined by accent color and theme.
+In this article, we'll discuss how you can use color in your app, and how to use accent color and theme resources to make your Windows app usable in any theme context.

 ## Color principles